Pullusb/sound_waveform_display/README.md

 choose between Blocky, Very Low, Low, Medium (default), High
 The waveform aspect will be more detailed, as you go up but will take more time to generate and take more memory.

-`Force Audio Mixdown` : Takes longer to display waveform, but can lead to better results
-When using a single and unmodified sequencer strip, the original audio file will be used as signal source.
-Checking this will always mix down to a new temporary file. (see troubleshoot below).

 `Verbose` : prints status and commands in console for debugging purposes.

 ### Where ?